Pocono Record: History

 The Pocono Record was founded as the Stroudsburg Daily Times on April 2, 1894.
+The article "The" was dropped from the newspaper's name in 1989.

 In 1946 the newspaper was purchased by James H. Ottaway Sr., becoming the third newspaper in what would become the Ottaway Community Newspapers chain, which was purchased by Dow Jones and Company in the 1980s.
 Dow Jones was eventually purchased by News Corp.
-Today, the Pocono Record is a subsidiary of Local Media Group.

-On September 4, 2013, News Corp announced that it would sell the Dow Jones Local Media Group to Newcastle Investment Corp.—an affiliate of Fortress Investment Group, for $87 million.
-The newspapers will be operated by GateHouse Media, a newspaper group owned by Fortress, News Corp.
-CEO and former Wall Street Journal editor Robert James Thomson indicated that the newspapers were "not strategically consistent with the emerging portfolio" of the company.
+On September 4, 2013, News Corp sold Dow Jones Local Media Group to Newcastle Investment Corp., an affiliate of Fortress Investment Group, for $87 million.
+News Corp CEO and former Wall Street Journal editor Robert James Thomson indicated that the newspapers were "not strategically consistent with the emerging portfolio" of the company.

+The newspapers were thereafter operated by GateHouse Media, a newspaper group owned by Fortress.
 GateHouse in turn filed prepackaged Chapter 11 bankruptcy on September 27, 2013, to restructure its debt obligations in order to accommodate the acquisition.

-Officially, the article "The" is not part of the newspaper's name.
+Newcastle combined Local Media Group with the post-bankruptcy GateHouse Media later in 2013 to form New Media Investment Group.

+New Media Investment Group acquired newspaper conglomerate Gannett in 2019.
+The combined company adopted the Gannett name and in 2025 renamed itself USA Today Co.
+The Pocono Record is owned by USA Today Co. as of 2026.

 Market

 The Pocono Record is the newspaper of record for Monroe County, Pennsylvania.
 Its coverage area centers on Stroudsburg and East Stroudsburg and includes the area's many small communities.
 The newspaper also covers parts of Pike, Lackawanna, Wayne and Carbon counties as well as areas of western New Jersey.

-Monroe County is one of Pennsylvania's fastest-growing counties, giving the Pocono Record tremendous growth opportunities.
-However, this is a challenge for the newspaper because much of the population commutes to New York City or New Jersey and feels little connection to Monroe County - and therefore lacks the motivation to read the community newspaper.

-Because of this, the Pocono Record lacks any direct local competitors but competes against newspapers such as the New York Post and New York Daily News.
+The Pocono Record lacks any direct local competitors but competes against newspapers such as the New York Post and New York Daily News.
 In addition, the Pocono Record competes with regional publications such as the Wilkes-Barre Times-Leader, Scranton Times-Tribune and the Allentown Morning Call.

-Online publications

-The Pocono Record first went online in the early 1990s.
-Online publications include:

-PoconoRecord.com

-The main newspaper Web site is at PoconoRecord.com and is updated daily with the printed news as well as throughout the day with breaking news and updates.
-The primary site also offers a news archive powered by Google.
-The Living Here community pages not only organize news by region but also include database information about each community.

-The site has several news-related special report sites.

-Daily Newspaper
+Operations

 The Pocono Record publishes seven days a week.
 The newspaper is available via home delivery or at newsstands and retail locations throughout the area.
+The publication announced in 2022 that it would cease delivering newspapers on Saturdays.